Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 ```

 which tells MPICH to use the NIC closest to the CPU NUMA domain.

+Neither of those values is the default (the default is `BLOCK` and is more suited
+for multi-NIC CPU nodes in Cray systems) so setting `MPICH_OFI_NIC_POLICY` properly for GPU nodes can make a difference.

 Depending on how Slurm is used, Peer2Peer IPC may not work and in those cases you may want to turn it off using
 ``` bash